Apply for Robot Grant

 Up to 400 robot grants are available to qualifying Indiana elementary schools.

 Read more about the robot grant on our About the State Robotics Initiative page.

 - (1) VEX IQ Super Kit + extra parts

 - (1) Registration for one elementary VEX IQ Challenge team

-- One robotics professional development training session for awarded educators
+- Professional Development training and support for awarded educators

 - VEX IQ Curriculum